sancarn/stdVBA-scripts/stdVBA-04-stdCallback/README.md

 End Function
 ```

-You might find yourselves frustrated that each time you write a report to filter down these objects, you create another 7 lines of "the same kind of code".
+You might find yourselves frustrated that each time you write a report to filter down these objects, you create another 7 lines of "the same kind of code" and you only really modify one line, the condition.

-Well, imagine for a moment that we could bake "the condition" into a variable, or more specifically a function as a variable.
-Then we would be able to do this...
+Well, imagine for a moment that we could bake these conditions into specific functions.
+And then pass that function as a parameter to a generic filter function "FilterShapes".
-We could rename this code "FilterShapes" and now all our other filter conditions can be quickly rewritten too.

 ```vb
 ' Module: ShapeFilters